tthorntone/AdNauseam-Wiki/Static-filter-syntax.md

-uBlock Origin supports Adblock Plus ("ABP") filter syntax, so you can refer to [existing filter syntax documentation from Adblock Plus web site](https://adblockplus.org/en/filter-cheatsheet).
+uBlock Origin ("uBO") supports Adblock Plus ("ABP") filter syntax, so you can refer to [existing filter syntax documentation from Adblock Plus web site](https://adblockplus.org/en/filter-cheatsheet).

-However uBlock Origin does not support some very specific cases, and also adds its own extensions to ABP filter syntax (which at time of writing are not recognized by ABP).
+However uBO does not support some very specific cases, and also adds its own extensions to ABP filter syntax (which at time of writing are not recognized by ABP).

 ### Not supported

 `document` for _exception_ filters (those prefixed with `@@`):

 Not supported.
-The purpose of the `document` option when used with an exception filter is to disable uBlock Origin completely.
-The purpose of the `document` option in static exception filters is mostly for the sake of "acceptable ads" support, which uBlock Origin does not support.
+The purpose of the `document` option when used with an exception filter is to disable uBO completely.
+The purpose of the `document` option in static exception filters is mostly for the sake of "acceptable ads" support, which uBO does not support.

-The reason it is not supported is to be sure that users explicitly disable uBlock Origin themselves if they wish (through [whitelisting](https://github.com/gorhill/uBlock/wiki/How-to-whitelist-a-web-site)), not having some external filter list decide for them.
+The reason it is not supported is to be sure that users explicitly disable uBO themselves if they wish (through [whitelisting](https://github.com/gorhill/uBlock/wiki/How-to-whitelist-a-web-site)), not having some external filter list decide for them.

 ### Extended syntax

-uBlock Origin extends Adblock Plus filter syntax.
+uBO extends Adblock Plus filter syntax.

 #### Network filters

 ##### HOSTS files

-uBlock Origin can also parse HOSTS file-like resources.
+uBO can also parse HOSTS file-like resources.
 However, this creates an ambiguity with ABP filter syntax, which is pattern-based.
 For exemple, consider the following filter entry:

     example.com

 ABP filter syntax dictates that this is interpreted as "block network requests which URL contains `example.com` at any position".
 However if the entry comes from a HOSTS file, the interpretation must be "block network requests to the site `example.com`".

-So in uBlock Origin, any entry which can be read as a valid hostname, will be assumed to be a HOSTS file entry.
+So in uBO, any entry which can be read as a valid hostname, will be assumed to be a HOSTS file entry.
 If ever you want such filter to be parsed as an ABP filter, just add a wildcard at the end:

     example.com*